AceMoneus/HA_Display_ESP32-S3-LCD-2/README.md

 Here are some example screenshots of the display in action:

 ![Main screen placeholder](images/main_screen.png)
-*Main screen showing temperature and humidity.*
+*Main screen showing temperature and status.*